Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Related Work

 \subsection{Analysis of the Patch Search Space}

-Weimer et al.~\cite{Weimer2013AE} presented AE, a repair approach that is specifically designed for optimizing the search space, using a cost model and multiple optimizations.
+Weimer et al. \cite{Weimer2013AE} presented AE, a repair approach that is specifically designed for optimizing the search space, using a cost model and multiple optimizations.
 For the evaluation of AE, the authors measured the size of the search spaces of AE and GenProg~\cite{LeGoues2012}.
 Our analysis is different, we do not measure the size of search spaces, we measure the inclusion of real past commits in those search spaces.

-Long and Rinard~\cite{long2016space} presented a systematic analysis of the SPR~\cite{Long2015SPR} and Prophet~\cite{long2016automatic} patch search spaces.
-With respect to our paper, the most related contribution of \cite{Long2015SPR} are that they analyze the density of correct and plausible patches in the search space, and they characterize a trade-off between the size and sophistication of the search space.
+Long and Rinard \cite{long2016space} presented a systematic analysis of the SPR~\cite{Long2015SPR} and Prophet~\cite{long2016automatic} patch search spaces.
+With respect to our paper, the most related contribution of \cite{long2016space} is that they analyze the density of correct and plausible patches in the search space, and they characterize a trade-off between the size and sophistication of the search space.
 Our approach has a different goal, we do not analyze plausibility, we analyze past commits from repositories to assess applicability of program repair.
+More importantly, Long and Rinard run the repair tools to produce the candidate patches in their search space and perform further analysis on them, while we statically specify the repair search space to gain an understanding of their candidate patches.

-Petke et al.~\cite{Petke2019GISpace} have surveyed the literature on the search spaces of genetic improvement, where they consider that program repair is one subset of such search spaces.
-Our paper provides a novel methodology for studying repair search space, which encodes search spaces with patterns and rules, and it would be helpful for genetic improvement research beyond program repair.
+Petke et al. \cite{Petke2019GISpace} have surveyed the literature on the search spaces of genetic improvement, where they consider that program repair is one subset of such search spaces.
+Our paper provides a novel methodology for studying repair search space, which encodes search spaces with strategy specifications and rules, and it would be helpful for genetic improvement research beyond program repair.